Click here to view the Messiah University events calendar.

 - Outdoor and other large events: 2 weeks prior to the event

 Approximately 6-10 days prior to your event, you will receive an Event Description via e-mail.
 Please read the Event Description Form carefully.
 All details on it pertain to your event.
-The college staff will prepare the space, per the instructions on the Event Description Form.
+The university staff will prepare the space, per the instructions on the Event Description Form.
 We recommend that you keep your copy of the Event Description Form on file until the event is complete.

 The following support services are coordinated through the Conference Services office: